The Jones Act Protects You

 Contact Our Premier Maritime Injury Law Attorneys Today

 Maritime insurance is meant to cover a seaman’s claim for Jones Act negligence.
-The skilled attorneys at Trueb & Beard LLC, have decades of experience handling Jones Act claims.
+The skilled attorneys at Trueb Berne & Beard, LLP, have decades of experience handling Jones Act claims.

 Our understanding of maritime insurance and the maritime industry, coupled with our understanding of maritime injury claims, including Jones Act negligence, unseaworthiness, maritime wrongful death, and maintenance, cure and unearned wages, gives you the added edge in having us resolve your maritime injury or wrongful death claims – be it by settlement or trial.
 Send us a message online or call 907-802-4559 today to arrange your free case consultation.